apache/spark/docs/streaming-programming-guide.md

 ### Custom Sources
 {:.no_toc}

+**Note on Python API**: As of Spark 1.2, these sources are not available in the Python API.

 Input DStreams can also be created out of custom data sources.
 All you have to do is implement an user-defined **receiver** (see next section to understand what that is) that can receive data from the custom sources and push it into Spark.
 See the
 [Custom Receiver Guide](streaming-custom-receivers.html) for details.